Assure-eServices/ON-OFF-SWITCH-BUTTON/readme.md

 ![variable](https://cloud.githubusercontent.com/assets/17881853/14144380/0335ec22-f6ad-11e5-8ac8-ad90303423fb.png)

-Drag and drop the visualization extension into a Qlik Sense sheet and define variable name
+1. Drag and drop the visualization extension into a Qlik Sense sheet and define variable name

-	* Label 1 value is 0 and Label 2 value is 1
+2. Label 1 value is 0 and Label 2 value is 1 by default
-	* Customizable labels, default labels are OFF/ON, OFF - 0 and ON - 1.
+3. Customizable labels, default labels are OFF/ON, OFF - 0 and ON - 1.
 Label can be modified to $/#, $/%, True/False, Yes/No...
 Or as required

 # Examples
 ![examples](https://cloud.githubusercontent.com/assets/18327523/14351693/4a555768-fcee-11e5-95f9-285f4c86e6d4.png)